celo-org/Proof-of-Ship/5/personalized-feedback/proof_of_ship_feedback.md

 - Maybe collab with Minth project.
 - Nice project, but not sure about real usability.
 - using metrics from 2021, when there was a NFT bubble, reality is much different now - looks unrealistic for investors when the market size is from 2021.
-- I'm not sure about the scalability of the project in terms of financial sustenability.
+- I'm not sure about the scalability of the project in terms of financial sustainability.

 ---